doublecloud/terraform-provider-doublecloud/docs/resources/transfer_endpoint.md

 <a id="nestedblock--settings--redshift_source"></a>
 ### Nested Schema for `settings.redshift_source`

-Required:
+Optional:

 - `database` (String) The name of the database to connect to.
 - `host` (String) The hostname of the Redshift cluster.
 - `password` (String, Sensitive) The password to use for connecting to the database.
 - `port` (Number) The port number of the Redshift cluster.
+- `schemas` (List of String) A list of schemas to include in the transfer.
 - `username` (String) The username to use for connecting to the database.

-Optional:

-- `schemas` (List of String) A list of schemas to include in the transfer.

 <a id="nestedblock--settings--s3_source"></a>